datadryad/dryad-app/stash/stash-notifier/README.md

 ## Running and a sample run

-Execute "main.rb" which is a Ruby file.
-You would want to do a "bundle install" if you have not run it before.
-Bundler will install all the required libraries (gems).
+The script used to run as a script, but now it runs on the new servers by a rake task a non-full-Rails environment rake task.

 See this sample run.

 ```
-$ STASH_ENV=localhost NOTIFIER_OUTPUT=stdout ./main.rb
+$ RAILS_ENV=development bundle exec rails notifier:execute
-I, [2019-01-28T15:44:08.432653 #24225]  INFO -- : Starting notifier run for localhost environment
+I, [2019-01-28T15:44:08.432653 #24225]  INFO -- : Starting notifier run for development environment
 /Users/sfisher/.rbenv/versions/2.4.1/lib/ruby/gems/2.4.0/gems/oai-0.4.0/lib/oai/client.rb:96: warning: constant ::Fixnum is deprecated
 I, [2019-01-28T15:44:08.442428 #24225]  INFO -- : Checking OAI feed for cdl_dryaddev -- http://uc3-mrtoai-stg.cdlib.org:37001/mrtoai/oai/v2?from=2019-01-24T21%3A39%3A58Z&metadataPrefix=stash_wrapper&set=cdl_dryaddev&until=2019-01-28T23%3A44%3A08Z&verb=ListRecords
 I, [2019-01-28T15:44:08.542798 #24225]  INFO -- : Notifying Dryad status, doi:10.5072/dryad.80gb5mn0, version: 2 ---- Testing the version number (2019-01-24T21:39:58Z)